Nutze bei deiner Bestellung eines Komplett-Maulkorbes den Code MKSUMMER um 15% zu Sparen.

 It's no secret that dogs have a better sense of smell than we do – but did you know how extreme the difference really is?

 🐶 Between 100 and 300 million olfactory cells – depending on the race!
-In comparison: we humans have just 5 million.
+In comparison: We humans have just 5 million.

 🐶 Odors are inhaled and exhaled separately – This means that dogs can continuously absorb new scent information, while we simply mix smells with each breath.